-- Carolyn M. Appleton, CFRE, “Blogs of Note” (a list of blogs I like reading from time-to-time), from my tandem WordPress website, “Fundraising Resources.”
+- Carolyn M. Appleton, CFRE, “Blogroll” (a list of blogs I like reading from time-to-time), from my tandem WordPress blog, “Fundraising Resources.”
+See the right-hand margin.
 There are some terrific examples for nonprofits to follow on that page, not only from the content they provide, but also in terms of their unique formats.

 - Jay Dolan wrote a blog post that cheered me up, “The One True Way to Blog” (July 8, 2013).
 “Everyone blogs differently.
 Some of us write.
 Some of us post photos.
 Others draw comics.
 Some sit in front of a camera or microphone, recording everything.
 And that’s what makes the internet so powerful.
 Through our words and creations, we can all find ways to express ourselves.
 For every person drilled in AP style, there’s another who is writing her first post.”

 - BlogHer: Life Well Said, “creates opportunities for more than 50 million women who blog and their readers to gain exposure, education, community, and economic empowerment.”